 The widespread use of EHR has improved the health care system.
 Now healthcare providers are realizing the benefits of population health management through EHRs.
 EHR systems are compiling a richer set of data universally available at any time and any place.

-Patient’s health care history is more organized
+The patient’s health care history is more organized

 Standardized electronic healthcare data help public health care programs to keep pace with this faster and ever-increasing information load.
 It can reduce the need for data entry and save time.
 It can facilitate the reuse of information and analysis of that information.
 Most of all, managing patient history is easier with EHR.